perlarenee/divi-weblocomotive/README.md

 * Flexible responsive masonry grid with grid items being added as seperate items within the module
 * Optional overlay with adjustable background and text colors, title, description, and link/link behavior
 * Option to either automatically sort grid as regular 1x1 grid or behave as a masonry grid
+* Control of the grid column count on desktop/tablet and mobile device sizes
 * Options to specify Desktop, Tablet and Mobile device sizes for each grid item
 * Control of grid image background position left/right top/bottom